tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 ### Description

-Add an NFT minter to an NFT smart contract
+Add a blockchain address as an NFT minter to an NFT smart contract

 AddNftMinterKMS operation